zilliztech/claude-context/README.md

 ### Configure MCP for your AI Assistant

+**System Requirements:**
+- Node.js >= 20.0.0 and < 24.0.0
+> Claude Context is not compatible with Node.js 24.0.0, you need downgrade it first if your node version is greater or equal to 24.

 #### Claude Code Configuration

 Use the command line interface to add the Claude Context MCP server: